RoRoomMates/RoRoomMates.github.io/docs/_portfolio/project6.md

 ## Romania - OLX
 Over 1300 currently existing posts about roommates.
 They do not produce money from them, because they are not really selling something.

+## Romania - Bucharest Facebook groups
+On the several Facebook groups, there are several tens of daily posts